Minimum Distance Approach to Inference with Many Instruments: Setup

-The block of the inverse information matrix corresponding to $\beta$ is given by $n^{-1} b'\Omega b\cdot a'\Omega^{-1}a/\lambdan$, so unless $\alphai=\alphae=0$ as the standard asymptotic sequence assumes, it will miss the correction factor in the parentheses.\footnote{See the Supplementary Appendix for derivation an additional discussion.} This correction factor can be substantial even when the ratio of instruments to sample size, $\alphai$, is small if the normalized concentration parameter $\lambda$ is small.
+In contrast, the $(\beta,\beta)$ block of the inverse information matrix is given by $b'\Omega b\cdot a'\Omega^{-1}a/(n\lambdan)$, missing the correction factor in parentheses (see supplemental appendix for derivation).
+This correction factor can be substantial even when the ratio of instruments to sample size, $\alphai$, is small if $\lambda$ is small.